Entra ID Token Rotation Guide¶

 Rotation Failed¶

 Check the rotation history for error details.
-Common causes: - Insufficient Graph API permissions - Key Vault access denied - Network connectivity issues
+Common causes: - Insufficient Graph API permissions - Key Vault access denied - Agent offline or unreachable during file deployment - IIS permissions missing on the Windows target agent - Network connectivity issues

 Credentials Not Syncing¶